Dehab Faytinga: Career and musical style

 In 1990, Faytinga toured the US and Europe as a member of The National Folkloric Troupe of Eritrea called the Sibrit Cultural Troupe.
 After releasing her first album “Sala Da Goda” on tape, she toured for the first time as a solo artist in 1995.
 Faytinga won the 2nd prize and 1st East African women singer at the 2000 Ma’ Africa in Benoni, South Africa.
 It took until 1999 and an appearance at the Africolor festival in France, before she could record her first album "Numey".

 Faytinga composes her own songs and also interprets work from well-known poets and composers from Eritrea.
 When singing, she plays the krar, a small lyre.

 The CD album "Numey" is Faytinga's first international release on the Paris-based Cobalt label.
 All of the songs on this album of hers are in her native Kunama language, which belongs to the Nilo-Saharan family.

 In 2003, Faytinga released her second album "Eritrea".
 Besides the krar and wata, she also brought guitar, flute, and percussion sounds.

+In 2022, she worked with jazz musician Hermon Mehari for the recording of his new album "Asmara" released on the KOMOS JAZZ label.
+The album includes two of her songs, "Tanafaqit" and "Milobe - Lawa Furda".

+Faytinga continues to release new music videos independently, including the popular wedding song "Kebkeba Kone" (2017), "Tsela'ika" (2021), a compelling Eritrean music inspired by the plight of Eritrean young people in the diaspora, "Erey" (2025) and the modern remix of her track "Asha'aley" first published in 1997 "Asha'aley Remix" (2026).

 Faytinga has always been interested in music and developed her style ‘in the field’ that represents her own blend of several traditional music forms.